erdosn/dsc-04-43-06-visualizing-intermediate-activations-lab-data-science/README.md

 You will be able to:

 * Load a saved model
+    * makes it easier to share
+    * trained/has weights
+    * summary and learn about your model
 * Visualize the filters produced by hidden layers in a CNN
+    * What dictates the number of images created in a layer?
+        * Number of nodes
+    * Iterate through your layters using the load_model library

 ## Load a Model